 Additionally, employers should provide job applicants with written notice of the background screening process.
 If a conditional offer is made before the pre-employment screening, ensure that the job applicant fully understands what the term “conditional” means.

 Finally, fair chance employers must ensure that all background checks are performed on an individual basis, in compliance with both state and federal laws.
 By developing a comprehensive background screening process, employers can ensure full compliance with Fair Chance Hiring laws and create a more equitable workplace for all.

 Fair Chance Hiring laws provide essential protection for job applicants and your company.
 They ensure that everyone is given an equal opportunity to pursue any job opening.
 By developing the right policies and procedures, employers are demonstrating that they fully support these laws while also creating an inclusive workplace where diversity is valued.
-For more information on Fair Chance Hiring processes and best practices, contact KarmaCheck today.
+For more information on Fair Chance Hiring processes and best practices during the background check process, contact KarmaCheck today.